jpollock/turkey_tracker_scala/README.md

 > **NOTE:** You can `git clone kafka_integration` to get all of the code changes below.

 One of the amazing features in Akka Serverless is the ability to ingest (and egress if so desired) events from external messaging systems, e.g. Google Pubsub and Kafka, as well as use events to communicate between services running in the Akka Serverless Platform-as-a-Service (PaaS).
-You can read more about this feature [here](https://jpollock.github.io/akkaserverless-python-sdk/python/topic-eventing.html), although it is recommended to visit the main Akka Serverless [doc site](https://developer.lightbend.com/docs/akka-serverless/index.html) for all information, as the Python SDK is community managed and may lag behind the production offering.
+You can read more about this feature [here](https://developer.lightbend.com/docs/akka-serverless/java/actions-publishing-subscribing.html).

 Eventing easy to add though!
-And actually won't require any more Python coding beyond the already implemented change for tracking a turkey's internal temperature.
+And actually won't require any more Scala coding beyond the already implemented change for tracking a turkey's internal temperature.

 First, let's define that events will be supported, and of what type, for our APIs.
 For our prevent-salmonella-poisoning scenario, let's imagine that industry - a company perhaps - has delivered to the market a product that enables for remote recommendation generation based on machine-learning models being run in a cloud distant from the homes in which the turkeys are being cooked.
 We're not going to actually create an ML model and run it but we will simulate the process by which those events could be published on to a company's Kafka broker and sent through the pipes into Akka Serverless.
 So instead of making `gRPC` or `HTTP` API calls to increase the temperature of the oven, for example, we can have those commands issued from deep within the bowels of a company's infrastructure and sent over Kafka to the turkey entities managed in the Akka Serverless cloud.
 Neat, huh?